philipov/magedark/setting.md

 - Elemental, Para-elemental, and Quasi-elemental Planes
 - The Sun
 - The Moon
--
+- Hell

 ### Outer Realms
+- Demiplanes
   - Utrix's Monastery
   - House of Inanna
   - Prison Dimension

 ### The Void